-This post is all about things to do in Krakow Poland.
+This post is all about the best things to do in Krakow Poland.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.